Covers in Conversation

 Featuring Nuala McEvoy — Quibble Lit Volume VI: PASTEL

-Covers in Conversation is a recurring Quibble Lit feature spotlighting the artists behind our cover images.
-Each interview offers a closer look at the creative process, influences, and quiet decisions that shape the visual work framing our issues.
+Each interview, we ask for a closer look at the creative process, influences, and quiet decisions that shape the visual work framing our issues.

 For PASTEL, visual artist Nuala McEvoy brings blurred landscapes and softened forms that hover between memory and imagination — an atmosphere that mirrors the issue’s attention to tone, tenderness, and emotional nuance.
 In the conversation below, McEvoy reflects on painting as problem-solving, the patience of uncertainty, and what it means to know when a piece is finished.